Making Nitro Cold Brew @ Home

 • Recommend: Star San or some other sanitizer

 Before starting, clean your mason jar, filter, and lid.
 I used to put them in the dishwasher on high heat or wash them and use some food-safe sanitizer.
 This is a smaller batch, so it is not as important to completely sanitize everything, but they need to be clean.
-You do not want to get bacteria in your coffee, but the batch is not sitting as long in the container for you to finish drinking it.
+You do not want to get bacteria in your coffee, but the batch is not sitting in the container for as long as it would for a large batch, allowing you to finish drinking it.

-Once everything is clean, place your coffee filter into the mason jar and depending on the size of your nitro coffee maker, add the required amount of coffee grounds and water.
+Once everything is clean, place your coffee filter into the mason jar.
+Depending on the size of your nitro coffee maker, add the required amount of coffee grounds and water.
 It is roughly 1 cup of coarse-ground coffee to 4 cups of water, so for 64 oz, you will need 2 cups of coffee.
 Adjust this to your taste.
 You will then place the mason jar with coffee in the refrigerator for 12 to 24 hours.

 After the coffee has finished brewing, it is time to place it in the nitro maker.
 Fill the nitromaker with the recommended amount of coffee.
 For the one linked above, that is 48oz of coffee.
 Pour the rest into a glass and enjoy a fresh cup of cold brew.
 Cheers!
 Attach the maker's lid and spout assembly to the top of the maker.
-You want this tight but not too tight.
-Remember this holds the gas in the so it needs to be air-tight.
+You want this to be tight, but not too tight.
+Remember this holds the gas in, so it needs to be air-tight.
 Then, place one of the cartridges into the nitro maker's cartridge adapter and screw it on quickly.
-As the adapter is tightened, it will pierce the cartridge and release the gas into the coffee.
-Lightly shake the maker now full of gas and coffee for the recommended time and place in the refrigerator overnight.
+As the adapter is tightened, it pierces the cartridge and releases the gas into the coffee.
+Lightly shake the maker, now full of gas and coffee, for the recommended time and place it in the refrigerator overnight.

 Congrats, you now have nitro coffee.